 This is a relatively recent method and is very similar to steam distillation except that the steam comes in through the top rather than the bottom, and there is a shorter distillation time.
 It is useful in extracting essential oils from woody or tough material or seeds such as fennel and dill.

 Note on Boiling Point: The boiling point represents the temperature at which a liquid is converted to a gas at a specified pressure.
-The fundamental nature of steam distillation is that it enables a compound or mixture of compounds to be distilled (and subsequently recovered) at a temperature substantially below that of the boiling point(s) of the individual constituent(s).s contain substances with boiling points up to 200°C or higher, including some that are solids at normal temperatures.
+The fundamental nature of steam distillation is that it enables a compound or mixture of compounds to be distilled (and subsequently recovered) at a temperature substantially below that of the boiling point(s) of the individual constituent(s).
+Essential oils contain substances with boiling points up to 200°C or higher, including some that are solids at normal temperatures.
 In the presence of steam or boiling water, however, these substances are volatilized at a temperature close to 100°C at atmospheric pressure.

 Hydrosols: A By-product of Distillation